2000 in motoring

-This article 2000 in motoring deals with developments in the automotive industry that occurred throughout the year 2000 by various automobile manufacturers, grouped by country.
+2000 in motoring deals with developments in the automotive industry that occurred throughout the year 2000 by various automobile manufacturers, grouped by country.

 United Kingdom

 Ford launched its new Mondeo in October including 1.8 and 2.0 four-cylinder petrol units, a 2.0 turbo-diesel and a 2.5 V6 petrol with hatchback, saloon and estate models.

 The Escort was discontinued in July while the van version would continue into 2002.

 The Galaxy MPV received a major facelift in the Summer.

 Vauxhall expanded the Astra range to include a new coupe and cabriolet.
 It entered the roadster market with the VX220 (Opel Speedster on the continent) with a turbocharged 2.0 and natural aspirated 2.2 engine and a chassis derived from the Lotus Elise.
 The Corsa supermini was replaced by a new model in the Autumn with production again continuing in Spain.

 BMW sold the Rover Group after six years of ownership.
 Land Rover became part of Ford Motor Company, while the new Mini was retained to be produced by BMW with a new version to launch next year.
 The original Mini ceased production in October.
 The remainder of the company was sold to an independent group called the Phoenix Consortium and became MG Rover Group.